RyoJerryYu/blog-next/src/core/indexing/README.md

        - Post index for blog posts
        - Resource index for static files
      - Indexes are derived from collected resources and metadata
-     - index builder have state, so it could not be reused

 3. **Cache Storage**:
    - Saves complete resource pool to `.cache/resource-pool.json`